Movies are an inseparable part of our entertainment world. Movies can make us laugh, cry and can make us scared.

-In simple terms, a Ponzi scheme is investment fraud.
-In this, fraudsters do not invest your money but rather use your money for making payments to other investors.
+In simple terms, a Ponzi scheme is an investment fraud.
+In this, fraudsters do not invest your money but rather use your money for making payment to other investors.
 And this way the cycle goes on.
-The most common characteristics of fraud schemes are they usually promise to generate higher returns with little or no risk.
+Most common characteristics of fraud schemes are they usually promise to generate higher returns with little or no risk.

 Please remember that investment products with higher returns with no risk don’t exist on this planet.

 Take care of your hard earned money and get help from qualified & experienced finance professionals when it comes to investment.